 What is structured data markup?

-In simple words, structured data is a way to describe your data to search engine crawlers.
+Simply put, structured data is a way to describe your data to search engine crawlers.

 When it comes to structured data for the homepage, you need to ensure that you define the following schemas: